mgrojo/ada-mode/README.txt

 and Ada 2005.

-The official version of the Ada Reference Manual is available at http://www.adaic.com/standards/.
-It provides versions of the manual with change markup.
+The official version of the Ada Reference Manual is available at http://www.adaic.com/standards/ (draft of next version at http://www.ada-auth.org/standards/ada2x.html).
+That site also provides versions of the manual with change markup.

 For each year version, there are two different versions of manual, one that contains just the text of the official standard, and one which